nikhil-shuklaa/LAMBDA/README.md

 # LAMBDA
-LAMBDA is a Live Database Attandance system using Technologies like, Face Detection, RFID, and Finger Print.

-LAMBDA is a real-time attendance system that uses different technology to track attendance in a database.
+LAMBDA is a real-time attendance system that uses Technologies like, Face Detection, RFID, and Finger Print to track attendance in a database..

 ## Author